ejlly/boids/README.md

 It uses a naive implementation where each boid checks all the other boids' positions to determine its next direction.

 Shortly put, each boid is subjected to :
-- a coohesion force, which makes it match the velocity and direction of its neighbours
+- a cohesion force, which makes it match the velocity and direction of its neighbours

 - a repulsion force, which makes it evade collisions